One Bowl Gingerbread Waffles

 - 1/2 teaspoon ground cloves

-- Powdered sugar, mini chocolate chips, whipped cream or maple syrup, for serving (optional)
+- Powdered sugar, whipped cream, chocolate chips or chopped candied ginger, for serving optional

 - Preheat your waffle iron according to manufacturer's instructions.

 - Beat the eggs in a large bowl until combined.
 Whisk in the milk, molasses, and brown sugar until incorporated.

 - Stir in the flour, baking powder, baking soda, salt, ginger, cinnamon and cloves until just combined, then gently stir in the melted butter and crystallized ginger.

 - Spray the waffle iron with cooking spray and cook the waffles according to manufacturer's instructions.
 Repeat until all of the batter has been used.

 - Serve the waffles with your favorite toppings and enjoy!

 - The candied ginger is optional but highly recommended for even bigger spicy-sweet ginger flavor!

 - Waffles are freezer friendly.
 Freeze on a wire rack in a single layer then place in zip top bags and freeze for up to 3 months.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.